loiccattani/html-video-automator/README.md

 # HVA - HTML Video Automator

-Encode your videos in all formats required for HTML5 video playback, generate poster image and HTML5 document, publish all  files to your web server and archive the sources elsewhere.
+Encode your videos in all formats required for HTML5 video playback, generate poster image and HTML document, publish all files to your web server and archive the sources elsewhere.
 1-Click.

-HTML Video Automator is a ruby application automating video conversion and publishing on the web.
-It use the HTML5 `<video>` element for browsers supporting it, and provide a Flash fallback for others.
+HTML Video Automator is a ruby application that let you convert and publish videos for the web, easily.
+It make use of the HTML5 `<video>` element for browsers supporting it, and provide a Flash fallback for others.

 **This project is currently under active development.**
 Beta version may come pretty soon.

-Oh, you may find some french words here and there.
+Oh, and you may find some french words here and there.
 Don't be afraid.

 ## How it works?